Reinventing the learning experience.

 Replicating successful models.

 Throughout the design experience we'll learn things, contribute new ideas, and design solutions.
 But paper solutions are only perfect on paper.
 We're going to have to try new things in our schools... and some things will fail.
 But we will start small, be agile, and iterate often.
-And when we find something that works, we'll replicate it.
+And when it works, we'll scale it.
 That's how we innovate.